 The taste of each Portuguese olive oil was unique.
 The oils were from the north of Portugal, the Douro and Trás-os-Montes regions and well as the award winning Galache olive oil.

 Delicious Portuguese Regional Specialties

-Along with the olive oils, we sampled three different types of Portuguese cheese.
+Along with the Portuguese olive oils, we sampled three different types of Portuguese cheese.
 There was a goat cheese, sheep cheese and a mix of both.
 This was accompanied by different cuts of presunto (ham) including chorizo.

 To complete the experience, a refreshing Portuguese Vinho Verde white wine made was served.